by Andrea M. Darcy

 And these things often aren’t connection at all…

-If you think you are connecting with others, but it’s based around a shared dislike of other people, or on talking about others?
 Sure, you have something in common, but that tight feeling inside is not one of trust and connection.
+It’s just group misery.

-Think that connection is easy for you because you are always ‘having a laugh’?
-Many people hide themselves behind humour, and again, you can’t really connect if the real you isn’t present.
-As for ‘fun’ nights out, this can sometimes lead to genuine sharing and connection.
-But if the only thing you share is that you both like drinking or dancing, then it’s a shared experience over true connection.
+This can sometimes lead to genuine sharing and connection.
+But if the only thing you share is that you both like drinking or dancing, then it’s shared experience over true connection.

 Why is connecting with people so hard for me?